lluis90badia/lbadialabwork/syria_final_project/README.md

 ## Steps used for the project

-First of all, the search for the data has been focused, mostly, on international agencies such as the UNHCR (the United Nations Human Rights Council), particularly in the UN-OCHA (the Office for the Coordination of Human Affairs):
+First of all, the search for the data has been focused, mostly, on international agencies such as the UNHCR (the United Nations High Comissioner for Refugees), particularly in the UN-OCHA (the Office for the Coordination of Human Affairs):

 - Humanitarian Data Exchange (HDX)
 - Relief Web